 The Compliance function sits within the second line of defence and is responsible for ensuring all new rules and regulations, as well as changes in industry practice, are captured, interpreted and cascaded across business areas to facilitate compliance with relevant rules and regulations.
-The Embark Tier 1 Board is supported by the Embark Tier 1 Risk Committee, which is chaired by an Independent Non-Executive Director, where all existing and new risks are reported and scrutinised.
+The Embark Tier 1 Board is supported by the Risk Committee, which is chaired by a Non-Executive Director, where all existing and new risks are reported and scrutinised.

 The Company aims to maintain an open and constructive relationship with the FCA, and strongly avoids regulatory risk whilst ensuring active interpretation of FCA rules and regulations, to ensure the best customer outcomes.
-The Company also actively monitors legislation and tax-related developments.
+SIML also actively monitors legislation and tax-related developments.